7 Huge Video Trends for 2024-2026

-Here are 7 of the most significant video trends for 2020 and beyond.
-And the meta-trends, products and companies pushing them forward.
+Here are 7 of the most significant video trends for 2024 and beyond.

-Whether you're a digital marketer, media buyer or content creator, these are the top trends to know.
+Whether you're a digital marketer, media buyer, or content creator, these are the top trends to know.

 1. Silent Video Gains Momentum

-Searches for "video captions" have increased 221% over the past 5 years.
+Searches for "video captions" have increased 258% over the past 5 years.

 Audioless animations such as GIFs have long been doing just that.

-Using captions, tell-through-action and commonly known meme formats, GIFs convey ideas without sound.
+Using captions, tell-through-action, and commonly known meme formats, GIFs convey ideas without sound.
 And their popularity has grown as a result.

 Captioned animations available at Giphy.com.

-Including subtitles can increase an online video’s view through rate by 80%.
+Including subtitles can increase an online video’s view-through rate by 80%.

 And 80% of viewers who watch with captions do so because they prefer captions, not because of hearing issues.

-Furthermore, video marketing that does not depend on audio of a particular language is easier to translate and scale to new geographies.
+Furthermore, video marketing that does not depend on the audio of a particular language is easier to translate and scale to new geographies.